 In both cases, the entity is moved to the Deletion system class (classification code C=sys^C=Trash^C=Deleted), where all deletions are collected.

-As a result, the entity is "hidden" from all users and is accessible only to users with the Deletion role.
+As a result, the entity is "hidden" from all users.

 Every deleted entity, regardless of the settings for the extent of the deletion, maintains the following system attributes: